patternfly/patternfly-elements/.changeset/heavy-poems-greet.md

 "@patternfly/pfe-tabs": patch
 ---

-Adds inset as a decorated property and exports InsetVariant type to improve downstream usage.
+- Added inset as a decorated property and exports InsetVariant type to improve downstream usage.